Trane Technologies (NYSE:TT) Issues FY 2024 Earnings Guidance

-Trane Technologies (NYSE:TT – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
+Trane Technologies (NYSE:TT – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
 The company provided EPS guidance of 10.800-10.800 for the period, compared to the consensus EPS estimate of 10.540.
 The company issued revenue guidance of $19.4 billion-$19.4 billion, compared to the consensus revenue estimate of $19.3 billion.
 Trane Technologies also updated its FY24 guidance to ~$10.80 EPS.

-Trane Technologies (NYSE:TT – Get Free Report) last issued its quarterly earnings results on Wednesday, July 31st.
-The company reported $3.30 earnings per share for the quarter, topping analysts’ consensus estimates of $3.08 by $0.22.
+Trane Technologies (NYSE:TT – Get Free Report) last posted its earnings results on Wednesday, July 31st.
+The company reported $3.30 EPS for the quarter, beating the consensus estimate of $3.08 by $0.22.
 Trane Technologies had a return on equity of 33.97% and a net margin of 12.33%.
-The company had revenue of $5.31 billion for the quarter, compared to analyst estimates of $5.13 billion.
-During the same quarter in the prior year, the company posted $2.68 EPS.
-The business’s revenue for the quarter was up 12.8% compared to the same quarter last year.
-Analysts anticipate that Trane Technologies will post 10.83 earnings per share for the current year.
+The company had revenue of $5.31 billion for the quarter, compared to the consensus estimate of $5.13 billion.
+During the same quarter in the prior year, the business earned $2.68 earnings per share.
+The firm’s revenue for the quarter was up 12.8% on a year-over-year basis.
+Equities research analysts expect that Trane Technologies will post 10.83 EPS for the current year.

 Trane Technologies Announces Dividend

-In other news, CFO Christopher J. Kuehn sold 4,000 shares of the company’s stock in a transaction on Tuesday, June 4th.
-The stock was sold at an average price of $318.67, for a total transaction of $1,274,680.00.
-Following the completion of the sale, the chief financial officer now directly owns 61,293 shares in the company, valued at approximately $19,532,240.31.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-In other news, CFO Christopher J. Kuehn sold 4,000 shares of the company’s stock in a transaction on Tuesday, June 4th.
-The stock was sold at an average price of $318.67, for a total transaction of $1,274,680.00.
-Following the completion of the sale, the chief financial officer now directly owns 61,293 shares in the company, valued at approximately $19,532,240.31.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, SVP Evan M. Turtz sold 8,988 shares of the company’s stock in a transaction on Wednesday, June 5th.
-The stock was sold at an average price of $321.30, for a total value of $2,887,844.40.
-Following the sale, the senior vice president now owns 20,758 shares of the company’s stock, valued at $6,669,545.40.
+In other news, CFO Christopher J. Kuehn sold 4,000 shares of the stock in a transaction on Tuesday, June 4th.
+The stock was sold at an average price of $318.67, for a total value of $1,274,680.00.
+Following the completion of the transaction, the chief financial officer now directly owns 61,293 shares in the company, valued at approximately $19,532,240.31.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Trane Technologies news, SVP Evan M. Turtz sold 8,988 shares of Trane Technologies stock in a transaction dated Wednesday, June 5th.
+The stock was sold at an average price of $321.30, for a total transaction of $2,887,844.40.
+Following the transaction, the senior vice president now directly owns 20,758 shares of the company’s stock, valued at approximately $6,669,545.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Christopher J. Kuehn sold 4,000 shares of Trane Technologies stock in a transaction dated Tuesday, June 4th.
+The stock was sold at an average price of $318.67, for a total value of $1,274,680.00.
+Following the transaction, the chief financial officer now directly owns 61,293 shares in the company, valued at $19,532,240.31.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.38% of the company’s stock.
+0.38% of the stock is owned by corporate insiders.

 Trane Technologies Company Profile